flatsurf/e-antic/doc/manual/libeantic/overview_c.md

 fmpq_poly_set_str_pretty(poly, "a^3 - 3*a + 1", "a");
 ```

-We fix one of its root which is approximately 0.34.
+We fix one of its roots which is approximately 0.34.

 ```c
 #include <arb.h>